 Yes!
-You can check the email addresses that will be used for payslips and requests in the 'Personal' tab for the employee, under Manage > Employees.
+You can check the email addresses that will be used for payslips and requests in the 'Personal' tab for the employee, under People > Employees.

 The Contact > Email field will be where employees receive their payslips to, and the Employee Access > Login Email Address is where requests will be sent.

-Requests will always be sent to the Login Email for the Team Manager, which you can check in their 'Personal' tab under Manage > Employees.
+Requests will always be sent to the Login Email for the Team Manager, which you can check in their 'Personal' tab under People > Employees.

 If desired, they can change their Login Email from the 'My Profile' page, as seen here: How can I update my login details?

-Alternatively, an administrator can remove their user access and re-invite them with the preferred email via their 'Personal' tab under Manage > Employees.
+Alternatively, an administrator can remove their user access and re-invite them with the preferred email via their 'Personal' tab under People > Employees.

 Yes, provided they have an employee record an Administrator can also be a Team Manager.